By Kara-Leah Grant

 Before I went to LA, there was a tiny bit of me that was scared about what might happen.
 I knew all that yoga and exposure to Shakti could trigger my Kundalini again.
 What if it also triggered insanity again?
 Was I grounded enough to cope with higher frequencies of energy moving through my system?

 My last night in Auckland, after my unplanned two-day stopover there to sort out my visa issue, cleared up any doubts I had.
 It also made me realise that that two-day delay was Divine Timing alright.
-I’d had an interesting two days, being forced to step in a space of complete surrender and acceptance of my situation.
+I’d had an interesting two days, being forced to step into a space of complete surrender and acceptance of my situation.
 I’d also had some strong synchronicities and dealt with some unresolved issues from my time in Auckland in 1995/6.

-An incident in a bar where I was directly confronted by an older, powerful man because he believed I’d insulted him confirmed to me that I was ready to step into my power from a place of love, compassion and understanding.
+An incident in a bar where I was directly confronted by an older, powerful man because he believed I’d insulted him confirmed to me that I was ready to step into my power from a place of love, compassion, and understanding.

-Falling asleep that last night, a time when I consciously meditate my way into dreamtime and open to whatever visions there may be, I saw a visual of the root chakra opening from the very centre like a door.
+Falling asleep that last night, a time when I consciously meditate my way into dreamtime and open to whatever visions there may be, I saw a visual of the root chakra opening from the very center like a door.
 All fears of not being grounded enough melted away.
 I was ready to go to LA and finish the opening process that began in Whistler, Canada.

 But with all finishing, come new beginnings.